fildrew/Streaming-Service/README.md

 # Streaming-Service
-Built an amazing streaming service using PHP Laravel.
+An amazing streaming service using PHP Laravel.